Eben-DevOps/Static-HTML-Site/README.md

 2. **Create a Virtual Machine:**
    - Click on **Create a resource** > **Compute** > **Virtual Machine**.
    - Fill out the necessary details (e.g., name, region, size).
-   - Choose a Linux distribution (e.g., Ubuntu) and configure other settings as needed.
+   - Choose a Linux distribution (e.g., Ubuntu) and configure other settings depending on your requirements.
    - Click **Review + create** and then **Create**.

 3. **SSH into your Virtual Machine:**